Jin-314/MusicRelay-ArduinoLibrary/readme.md

 Relay Relay(pin, 10);
 ~~~
 ## sing
-You can sing Relay by designating time (milli seconds) first argument
+You can ring Relay by designating time (milli seconds) first argument

 And at second argument, you must designate note